dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

 ## Configuration of stage protection

-The stage protection rules are captured in stage configuration file which is pointed to by  the variable :
+The stage protection rules are captured in a stage configuration file which is pointed to by the variable :

 ```ini
 dcache.authz.staging = <path>/StageConfiguration.conf